cpcwood/acebook-cpcwood/README.md

   <h1 align="center">Wookiebook</h1>

   <p align="center">
-    A place for the more hairy individuals of Kashyyyk to share
+    A place for the hairy individuals of Kashyyyk to share
     <br />
   </p>
 </p>

 ## Overview

-A Starwars themed Facebook clone with instant messaging functionality.
+A Star Wars themed Facebook clone with instant messaging functionality.
 Users can sign up, select a home planet, and then post messages on their own and other users walls.

 This project was originally a Makers Academy group project, which has since been exported and modifed by myself.
 To see the original repository, please click [here](https://github.com/cpcwood/acebook-dosdosdesperadosdynamicos).